RCCC graduates take victory lap during unique graduation ceremony - Salisbury Post

 In a first for the college, students drove into the Charlotte Motor Speedway complex and watched a recorded presentation on the jumbotron before making their way onto the track, where they had their names read and were handed diplomas by RCCC President Carol Spalding.

-It was a class of more than 2,000 students of all age groups, 80% of which are from either Rowan or Cabarrus County.
+It was a class of more than 2,000 students of all age groups, 80% of which are from either Rowan or Cabarrus counties.

 “While we wish we could be together in a more traditional format today to celebrate you and your accomplishments, we are extremely grateful for the opportunity to hold our first-ever drive-thru graduation,” said RCCC Board Chair Carl Short.